 The most common one is when you have a piece of hard food or any other material that has broken off and settled at the appliance’s bottom.

 You will also have the problem when a foreign object lodges itself inside the gears or in the dishwasher pump.

 Are you used to using a lot of detergents, and you don’t clean the dishwasher?
 The detergent can cake over the strainer inside the pump.

-If you have gone for a long time without cleaning the drain, there could be pieces of broken glass or plastic inside that grind when the water is flowing down the drain.
+If you have gone for a long time without cleaning the drain, there could be broken glass or plastic pieces inside that grind when the water is flowing down the drain.

 Again, if you haven’t given your appliance any attention lately, there could be debris inside the chopper hence the loud noises.